ednahayes/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Questions

 1. What is the box model?
+is the design & layout that wraps around HTML

 2. What is the difference between block and inline elements?

+Block examples are structural elements, inline they are text-based.
+Block elements begin in new lines, inline elements do not begin on new lines Block Takes up the full width available, with a new line before and after Inline Takes up only as much width as it needs, and does not force new lines

 3. What is responsive design?

 4. Which selector is more specific, a tag selector or class selector?
 5. What does `box-sizing` do?
 6. What's the difference between `relative` and `absolute` positioning?